SurajKande/python_packaging/README.md

  step1: create a districution package (as mentioned above )

- step2: to upload you packages to the global PyPI server you’ll have to register to the PyPI website to authenticate with the PyPI server in a text file named ***.pypirc***, commonly placed in your home folder.
+ step2: to upload you packages to the global PyPI server you’ll have to register to the PyPI website to authenticate with the PyPI server save the username and password of PyPI in a text file named ***.pypirc***, commonly placed in your home folder.
 Create it, and   text it as demonstrated below:
              ```  [distutils]
                   index-servers =
                     pypi